vanderbiltrobotics/research-experimentation/README.md

 If you are disigning an actual ROS node or software meant for the actual robot, use the [NASA-RMC-2018-2019](https://github.com/vanderbiltrobotics/NASA-RMC-2018-2019) repository.

 If you are are looking for something we covered in a workshop or want to add some sort of lesson for others to see, use the [Programming-Workshops](https://github.com/vanderbiltrobotics/Programming-Workshops) repository

+You are welcome to use branching here if you think it will be helpful for what you're working on, but in general it's probably not necessary.